Red grouse: Distribution and habitat

 The small population in the Isle of Man is mostly concentrated in the southern hills but conservation work is ongoing throughout the uplands to ensure the species' continued viability.

 Its typical habitat is upland heather moorland with the absence of trees.
-It can also be found in some low-lying bogs and birds sometimes visit farmland during harsh weather.
+It can also be found in some low-lying bogs, and birds sometimes visit farmland during harsh winter weather, where they will sometimes eat hawthorn berries in hedgerows.

 The British population is estimated at 250,000 pairs with around 1–5,000 pairs in Ireland.
 A decline in population numbers has been observed in recent years, with birds now absent from areas where they were previously common.
 The primary causes for the decline include the loss of heather due to overgrazing, establishment of new conifer plantations and a decline in the number of upland gamekeepers.

-Red grouse were introduced to the Hautes Fagnes region of Belgium but the population there died out in the early 1970s.
+The species was introduced to Exmoor in the 1820s and Dartmoor in 1915–1916; the Exmoor population now appears to be extinct, with the last birds sighted as recently as 2009, but it is still present on Dartmoor.
+An introduced population in Suffolk died out in the early 20th century.
+Red grouse were also introduced to the Hautes Fagnes region of Belgium but the population there died out in the early 1970s.

 Behaviour

 Diet

-The red grouse is a herbivore, feeding mainly on the shoots, seeds and flowers of heather.
+The adult red grouse is primarily herbivorous, feeding mainly on the shoots, seeds and flowers of heather.
 It will also eat berries, cereal crops and sometimes insects.